akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 ### Delivery guarantees

-Stream refs utilise normal actor messaging for their trainsport, and therefore provide the same level of basic delivery guarantees.
+Stream refs utilise normal actor messaging for their transport, and therefore provide the same level of basic delivery guarantees.
 Stream refs do extend the semantics somewhat, through demand re-delivery and sequence fault detection.
 In other words:

 - messages are sent over actor remoting
     - which relies on TCP (classic remoting or Artery TCP) or Aeron UDP for basic redelivery mechanisms